fmalina/revisions-blocl/help/16badflatmatetypes.md

-This flatmate will always like the stuff you have and will always be asking to borrow things to the point you feel bad and awkward asking for it back, hmm!! my dress didn’t have this ketchup stain the other day!!
+This flatmate will always like the stuff you have and will always be asking to borrow things to the point you feel bad and awkward asking for it back, hmm!! my dress didn't have this ketchup stain the other day!!